Health and Safety

 Safety at NCA

-Director of Operations & PreK-2nd Grade Principal
+Head of School & PreK-2nd Grade Principal

 Caring for your children’s safety while at school is our top priority!
 Our safety program includes health, safety, emergency preparedness and crisis response.
 We want to share some of the systems and protocols we have in place: